schmidtb-de/crucible-card-translate/README.md

 # crucible-card-translate

-A Google Chrome Browser extension, that translates the zoomed Card on thecrucible.com into german.
+A Google Chrome Browser extension, that translates the zoomed Card on thecrucible.online into german.
 Just click on the Icon to translate the cards.

 How to install: